jwindle/jwindle.github.io/about.markdown

     challenge, which has limited the use of root characteristics as a target of crop improvement.
-To overcome this problem, I invented a device that uses capacitance touch sensors to measure root sytems at scale.
+To overcome this problem, I invented a device that uses capacitance touch sensors to measure root systems at scale.
 This pioneering device enabled the optimization of root systems for improved nutrient uptake, stress tolerance, and greenhouse gas reduction.
 (You can read the patent [here](https://patents.google.com/patent/US11293910B2/).)